shelbyedmonds/artsy/README.md

 ## Questions

-If you have any questions, please email them to Michael E. Cotterell at
+If you have any questions, please post them on Piazza.
-<code>mepcotterell+1302@gmail.com</code>

 ## Frequently Asked Questions